SUN'S SHINE INDIA

 Core Objectives of the MSME Competitive (LEAN) Scheme

 The MSME Competitive (LEAN) Scheme is an initiative by the Ministry of Micro, Small and Medium Enterprises (MoMSME), Government of India.
-This MSME scheme aims to help businesses improve productivity through productivity improvement, enhance product quality, and boost competitiveness by adopting Lean Manufacturing practices.
+This MSME scheme focuses on enhancing productivity improvement and product quality while boosting competitiveness through the adoption of lean manufacturing practices.

-Many MSMEs encounter challenges such as production delays, high defect rates, inefficient resource utilization, excess inventory, and process bottlenecks.
-The LEAN Scheme addresses these issues by implementing structured and globally recognized Lean methods that focus on cost reduction and quality enhancement.
+Many MSMEs face challenges such as production delays, high defect rates, inefficient resource utilization, excess inventory, and process bottlenecks.
+The LEAN Scheme tackles these issues by implementing structured and globally recognized lean methods aimed at cost reduction and quality enhancement.

 The scheme is executed through the official Lean portal under MoMSME and is monitored by the Development Commissioner (MSME).

 Lean manufacturing is a management approach that emphasizes delivering maximum customer value while minimizing waste in every process.
-It originated from the Toyota Production System (TPS) and is now widely adopted across various industries worldwide.
+It originated from the Toyota Production System (TPS) and has been widely adopted across various industries worldwide.

 Lean primarily focuses on: